Jao Canlas: Other ventures

 He has his own clothing line called Space Station.

 Media image

 Fashion

 In their July 2024 issue, the Filipino fashion magazine Mega included Canlas in their list of Gen Z fashion leaders.
 Nylon Manila's Acer Batislaong wrote that "mixing style and swag together" is his signature.
 In another article for the magazine, Nica Glorioso described his style as maximalist.
 On October 30, 2025, the Filipino fashion magazine Preview included Canlas in their best-dressed list for the Manila Fashion Week 2025.

 Endorsements

 On April 4, 2024, Colourette Cosmetics unveiled Canlas as their new ambassador.

 Personal life

 Canlas is openly a member of the LGBTQ+ community.
+He is also disabled.